-The Barton / 1792 Distillery is the sixth largest distillery in the world and 1792 is its most popular brand.
+The Barton / 1792 Distillery is the seventh largest distillery in the world and ”1792” is its most popular brand.
 The Barton/1792 Distillery is located in heart of Bardstown, Kentucky which is the "Bourbon Capital of the World" and it produces 51 brands, labels and variations of Bourbon and North American whiskies.
 But it is their eight standard bourbons brands that the most people will recognize.
 Those eight brands are also make up 90%+ of their sales and marketing, they are; 1.)
 1792; 2.)
 Very Old Barton; 3.)
 Kentucky Gentleman; 4.)
 Kentucky Tavern; 5.)
 Tom Moore; 6.)
 Ten High; 7.)
 Colonel Lee and 8.)
 Zachariah Harris.
-Barton/1792 was bought by the Sazerac Company in 2009 which is headquartered in New Orleans, Louisiana.
+Barton/1792 was bought by the Sazerac Company in 2009 which is a family owned business headquartered in New Orleans, Louisiana.

-The history of the distillery and people involved with the distillery dates all the way back to 1845.
-In the mid-1800's John Graves Mattingly, of Marion County built and became intricately involved with several distilleries.
-One was named J. G. Mattingly & Sons and was built in Louisville in 1845 and another was called the Marion County Distillery which was built in 1866.
-The first of those distilleries was purchased at auction by Paul Jones, Jr. and turned into a Four Roses Distillery at a later date.
+The history of the people involved with the distillery dates all the way back to 1845.
+In the mid-1800's John Graves Mattingly, of Marion County built several distilleries.
+One of them was named J. G. Mattingly & Sons in Louisville, built in 1845 and the other was called the Marion County Distillery which was built in 1866.
+Later Mattingly & Sons Distillery was purchased at auction by Paul Jones, Jr. and he changed the name to the Four Roses Distillery.

 John had two sons; John G. Mattingly, Jr. and Benjamin S. Mattingly.
 Ben Mattingly in turn had a son by the same who went by Benjamin F. Mattingly.
-Ben married into a Bourbon Aristocrat's family when he married Catherine Willett.
-The Willetts were an old school, old money, old Kentucky family, very prominent in the bourbon-distilling world.
-They still are considered old school bourbon royalty to this day, over 150 years later.
-One of the companies owned by the Willetts was the Franke & Willett Distillery (which was later changed to the Willett Distillery) operating at Morton’s Spring in Nelson County, just south of the city of Bardstown.
+Ben married into the Bourbon Aristocratic Willett family when he married Catherine Willett.
+The Willetts were an old school, old money, old Kentucky family, that was very prominent in the bourbon-distilling world.
+To this dat they are still considered old school bourbon royalty, over 150 years later.
+One of the companies owned by the Willetts was the Franke & Willett Distillery operating at Morton’s Spring in Nelson County, just south of the city of Bardstown.

-Another distiller, Thomas Selvin Moore also married into the Willett family.
-He went to work at that distillery in 1874, joining his brother-in-law, Benjamin F. Mattingly.
-In 1876, their joint father-in-law, John D. Willett transferred all his interest in the company to his two daughters and in essence to them as well.
-Ben and Tom ran the business and began operating a newly built distillery themselves on 80 acres in the city of Bardstown in 1879 calling it the Mattingly & Moore Distillery.
+Another distiller, Thomas Selvin Moore went to work at that distillery in 1874, joining Benjamin F. Mattingly.
+In 1876, John D. Willett transferred all his interest in the company to his Ben & Tom.
+Ben and Tom not only ran the business but built a new distillery themselves on 80 acres in the city of Bardstown in 1879 calling it the Mattingly & Moore Distillery.

-The brands that they made were Mattingly & Moore Bourbon, Belle of Nelson (named after their father in-law's winning racehorse) and a third brand called Morton’s Spring Rye named after the spring that the water came from.
-About the time the first barrels were maturing Ben Mattingly sold his majority share of the company to a group of out of town investors in 1881.
+The brands that they made were Mattingly & Moore Bourbon, Belle of Nelson (named after Ben’s father in-law's winning racehorse) and Morton’s Spring Rye named after the spring that the water came from.
+Right after the first barrels started maturing, Ben Mattingly sold his majority share of the company to a group of out of town investors in 1881.
 The company that bought the distillery was the main distributor of their product out of Louisville, Kentucky.
 Tom Moore continued to work at the new company for 18 more years until 1899, when he left and bought 116 acres adjacent to the existing distillery and built his own distillery there, producing the brands Tom Moore, Dan’l Boone, and Eleven Jones Whiskey.

-In 1934 after Prohibition ended, Tom’s son, Con Moore, re-opened the distillery and ran it for about ten years.
+In 1934 after Prohibition ended, Tom’s son, Con Moore, re-opened the distillery and ran it for almost ten years.
 But Con did not have the same passion that his father did for distilling, so in 1944, he sold the distillery to Oscar Getz, a Chicago liquor merchant.
-Getz was at that time the largest distributor of the product coming out of the Tom Moore distillery.
+Getz was at that time the largest distributor of the products coming out of the Tom Moore distillery.
 Getz changed the name of the plant to the name of the brand of whiskey he was blending from Tom Moore selling it throughout the mid-west.
 The name of that brand and the new name of the distillery was the Barton Distillery, originally a name he made up and "picked from a hat" of several choices.
 At the time of the purchase their two top brands of straight Kentucky bourbon, Tom Moore, and Kentucky Gentleman.
 Kentucky Gentleman was a brand named after a nickname that Tom Moore picked up in the community.